eaplatanios/tensorflow_scala/README.md

 likely to keep changing until I settle with something that makes me happy.
 Having said that, I try to stick as close as possible to the Python API usage to make transition easy for users and much of what I have already implemented is likely to stay as is.
+Most of the code is ported from the Python API with changes to make it more Scala-friendly and to make use of useful Scala features and strong-typing.

 ## Main Features